This page will be updated continuously to reflect the most recent information on the coronavirus. This page was last updated on February 2, 2021.

-- You have an SBA 7(a), 504, or microloan loan (Paycheck Protection loans and SBA disaster loans are not eligible—but payments are already deferred under those loans);
+- You are eligible if you have an SBA 7(a), 504, or microloan.
+Paycheck Protection Program loans and Economic Injury Disaster loans are not eligible, but payments are already deferred or forgivable under those programs.

 - To check if you are eligible for an SBA 7(a), 504, or microloan, please visit the Small Business Administration website.

-- An SBA 7(a) loan is a loan of up to $5 million for borrowers who lack credit elsewhere and need access to versatile financing, providing short-term or long-term working capital and to purchase an existing business, refinance current business debt, or purchase furniture, fixtures, and supplies.
+- An SBA 7(a) loan is a loan of up to $5 million for borrowers who lack credit elsewhere and need access to versatile financing, providing short-term or long-term working capital as well as capital to purchase an existing business, refinance current business debt, or purchase furniture, fixtures, and supplies.

 - A 504 loan is a loan up to $5.5 million for small businesses that provides long-term, fixed-rate financing used to acquire fixed assets for expansion or modernization.
 You must apply through a Certified Development Company, which is a nonprofit corporation that promotes economic development.